 Q: What does an attorney with experience in asset search and investigation help in uncovering hidden assets?

 An attorney who has experience with finding hidden financial assets will know what needs to be done and when, whether this means formal discovery, subpoenas, a thorough business analysis, use of sophisticated search software, the help of a financial advisor, or the help of a private investigator.

 Q: How can I find out if my spouse has a safety deposit box?

 You can use the same methods you would use to find other assets, including using discovery to request an identification and inspection of the contents of any safety deposit box containing marital assets or assets owned by the spouse.
 Banks keep safety deposit box records, including records of when boxes were accessed and by whom, and bank records can be subpoenaed.

 Q: How common is it for divorcing spouses to hide assets?

 A: Unfortunately, it’s rather common.
 People tend to feel very threatened when confronted with financial insecurity.
 The hidden assets don’t always amount to an enormous amount of money though.
 Often it’s just a matter of one spouse starting to squirrel some funds away into a separate account because they sense that the marriage is under stress and start to panic.

 What specific questions and concerns do you have about hidden assets?
-Please read more about finding hidden income and assets in the context of a New Jersey divorce, or contact us for a free confidential consultation.
+Please read more about finding hidden income and assets in the context of a New Jersey divorce, or contact us for your confidential consultation.